naykel76/nbw_site/resources/views/docs/livewire/events.md

 ```

-<a id="markdown-registering-event-listeners" name="registering-event-listeners"></a>

 ## Registering event listeners

-<a id="markdown-registering-event-listeners-using-the-listeners-property" name="registering-event-listeners-using-the-listeners-property"></a>

 ### Registering event listeners using the `$listeners` property
 ```php
 protected $listeners = ['event-name' => 'method'];
 ```

-<a id="markdown-registering-event-listeners-using-the-on-attribute" name="registering-event-listeners-using-the-on-attribute"></a>

 ### Registering event listeners using the `On` attribute
 ```php